 - 1. The completion of a formal "Notification of Graduation," must be returned to the Registrar's Office at least one term prior to the expected date of graduation. - 2.
 The satisfactory completion of the prescribed course requirements for a specific educational program with the minimum number of semester credit hours designated for each program.
-To be awarded an A.A., or an A.S. degree by South Georgia State College, at least 18 semester hours of the academic credit used toward that degree must be earned at South Georgia State College.
-In unusual or compelling circumstances, students may appeal the Vice President for Academic Affairs for exceptions.
-To be awarded an A.S.N. degree by South Georgia State College, all courses in the curriculum with an NURS prefix must be earned at South Georgia State College.
+All degree programs at South Georgia State College (A.A., A.S., A.S.N., B.S.N. and the B.S. in Biological Sciences) require that a minimum of 25% of the credit hours toward the degree must be earned at SGSC.
+In addition, to be awarded an A.S.N. degree by South Georgia State College, all courses in the curriculum with an NURS prefix must be earned at South Georgia State College.
 Any exceptions must receive approval from the Dean of the School of Nursing.
-To be awarded a B.S.N. degree by South Georgia State College, all courses in the degree program must be completed with a grade of "C" or better, a cumulative GPA of 2.0 must be achieved, and the 30 RN-BSN major required courses must be completed at SGSC. - 3.
+Further, to be awarded a B.S.N. or B.S.B.S degree by South Georgia State College, all courses in each degree program must be completed with a grade of "C" or better and a cumulative GPA of 2.0 must be achieved. - 3.
 The achievement of a cumulative grade point average of 2.0 (a "C" average) in all courses presented for graduation.
 All courses earned in Area A and Area F must have a grade of "C" or higher.
 In addition, the student must be in Good Standing academically. - 4.
 The demonstration of a satisfactory knowledge of the history and constitutions of the United States and Georgia. - 5.
 The satisfaction of the South Georgia State College residency requirement; i.e., the student must be registered at South Georgia State College during the term in which graduation requirements are met.
 Exceptions may be made when no more than two courses are involved and approval of the Registrar and is secured in advance.
 If more than two courses are involved, approval must be secured from the Vice President for Academic Affairs.